 Absolutely, absolutely.
 I’ll tell you one change that I made to address the silence piece of savers is I got something, we’ll post a link to it in the show notes, but it’s a sunrise alarm clock.
 And, you know, starting like 15 minutes before you set it, a light comes on, and it gets brighter and brighter and brighter.
 And if you sleep through that, at the end of that there is a noise.
 But one thing that I found was like I used to use, like the standard issue alarm clock that went errrr errrr errrr.
 And what a terrible way to start the day.
 You know what I mean?
 Like, it’s like, you know, usually you’re in a deep sleep, you wake up totally panicked.
 And it’s just a bad way.
 It sets the tone for the day, and I think in a negative way.
 And so it was like 20 bucks on Amazon.
 And it has been worth its weight in gold.
 The other thing I would say is, since I transitioned to the sunrise alarm clock, I no longer keep my cell phone in the bedroom, which I used to, I’d wake up and I’d lay in bed.
 And you know, I’d go through social media or immediately had a screen in front of my face.
 And that’s been like, it has been good to keep the cell phone out of the bedroom for sure.

-- PERSONALIZATION: Simulated sunset and sunrise and choice of 5 different natural wake-up sounds
+- PERSONALIZED WAKE-UP AND WIND-DOWN: Simulated sunset and sunrise, 20 brightness settings, and choice of 5 natural wake-up sounds

-- SMART FEATURES: FM radio, tap snooze and automatic dimmable display
+- SMART FEATURES: FM radio, tap snooze, bedside lamp, and automatic dimmable display

 Yeah, absolutely.
 I definitely agree.
 I wake up to one of those annoying ass alarm clocks, and I need to check out that what is it called a sunrise alarm clock?